 Teaching interests include investment and portfolio analysis; corporate finance; financial institutions and markets.

-Teaches primarily in the areas of ancient and medieval/renaissance philosophy.
+Dr. McCaffrey teaches primarily in the areas of ancient and medieval/renaissance philosophy as well as business ethics.

 Areas of professional interest include Arbitrage, Hedging & Risk Management, and Incomplete Markets

-Dr. O'Connell has taught Organizational Behavior, Organizational Theory, Organizational Culture, Conflict and Negotiation, Research Methods I and co-taught a special topics course on Careers in the DBA program.
+Dr. O'Connell has taught Organizational Behavior, Theory, and Culture; Conflict and Negotiation; Research Methods; and co-taught a special topics course on Careers.

 Interested in market entry, growth strategies, and sustainable development.